Dabwan’s work on encapsulation of vitamin E

 Brian’s article on periodic cycles of hydrogen storage

-Renewables energy sources such as wind and solar are intermittent, and this leads to the need for substantial energy storage.
+Renewable energy sources such as wind and solar are intermittent, and this leads to the need for substantial energy storage.
 At times of excessive generation, some of the renewable energy might be converted into hydrogen and stored underground.
 The hydrogen will then be recovered and used when the renewable sources produce insufficient energy.
 A recent